braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 ![The form for "Service account details."]({% image_buster /assets/img/android/push_integration/create_a_service_account/enter-service-account-details.png %})

 In the **Role** field, find and select **Firebase Cloud Messaging API Admin** from the list of roles.
-To use a [custom role](https://cloud.google.com/iam/docs/creating-custom-roles) instead, give your role the `cloudmessaging.messages.create` permission, then choose your role from the list.
+To use a [custom role](https://cloud.google.com/iam/docs/creating-custom-roles), give your role the `cloudmessaging.messages.create` permission, then choose it from the list instead.
 When you're finished, select **Done**.

 ![The form for "Grant this service account access to project" with "Firebase Cloud Messaging API Admin" selected as the role.]({% image_buster /assets/img/android/push_integration/create_a_service_account/add-fcm-api-admin.png %})